 Both Zapper and Ziffit recycle CDs if they are not sellable when they receive them.
 Another plus.

-I found a few companies who will recycle 100% of the CDs and DVDs (including cases!) free of charge.
-However you have to pay the postage yourself – not too bad for doing your bit for the environment.
+Most Household Recycling Centres don’t take these.
+Mine doesn’t.
+So I went online and found a few companies who will recycle 100% of the discs and their cases free of charge (though you do have to pay the postage to send them).
+Still, worth it for doing your bit for the environment and reducing waste.

 Environmental Media Solutions – They recycle CDs, DVDs, cases and even old VHS videos.
 They accept a maximum of 100 items per household free of charge, after that there is a 0.30p charge per item.

 Polymer Reprocessors – This company can also recycle CDs, DVDs and cases (doesn’t mention VHS though).
 They use no chemicals in the pulping and reprocessing procedures.

 If you are creative and have some time, you could re-purpose your unwanted CDs and DVDs.
 There are many crafty ideas.
 Here are a few.